How to add an Azure Application Insights provider

-- In the application id box enter the App Insights Application ID you noted down in section 4.
-Grant access from your Azure AD application to App Insights applications above.
+- In the application id box enter the App Insights Application ID you noted down in section D. Grant access from your Azure AD application to App Insights applications above.

-- In the active directory application id box enter the Azure Active Directory Application ID you noted down at the beginning of section 3.
-Allow the Application to access App Insights data above.
+- In the active directory application id box enter the Azure Active Directory Application ID you noted down at the beginning of section C. Allow the Application to access App Insights data above.

-- In the application key box enter the application API access key you noted down at the end of section 3.
-Allow the Application to access App Insights data above.
+- In the application key box enter the application secret value that you noted down at the end of section C. Allow the Application to access App Insights data above.

 - Click save.